When will the next Prime Minister be announced? How will the PM be chosen and will Truss win?

 When will the new Prime Minister be announced?

-Britain’s new Prime Minister will be announced in Westminster at 12.30pm on Monday, September 5, 2022.
+Britain’s new Prime Minister will be announced in Westminster at the Queen Elizabeth II Centre at 12.30 BST on Monday, September 5, 2022.

-Sir Graham Brady, chair of the 1922 Committee, will announce the results of the Tory leadership vote.
+Sir Graham Brady, chair of the 1922 Committee of Conservative backbench MPs, will announce the results of the Tory leadership vote.

-The winner of the vote should then become PM the next day on September 6.
+The winner of the vote should then become PM by tomorrow on September 6.

-The only way the general public could know the winner sooner is if one candidate forfeited the leadership contest, like what occurred in 2016 with Theresa May’s premiership.
+The only way the general public could have known of a winner sooner is if one candidate forfeited the leadership contest, like what occurred in 2016 with Theresa May’s premiership.

 How is the next Conservative leader selected?